 If you’re wondering where to eat in Palolem for dessert, you can’t rival their cake counter overflowing with goodies like salted caramel cupcakes.
 Thanks to the Kiwi owners, you can expect a few unusual offerings like New Zealand Lamingtons (cake coated in chocolate and covered with coconut).

-My only complaint is the smoothies were milky rather than fruity like I was expecting.
+My only complaint is the smoothies were milky rather than fruity like I was expecting, and not very nice.

 Sadly, they close at 6pm, so it’s a great breakfast, brunch, lunch, coffee & cake spot but not an option for dinner.